jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 set-option -ag status-right '#[fg=colour234,bold,bg=colour12] %R '
 ```

 This is more complicated to explain - but it remains _relatively simple_ <sup>_[citation needed]_</sup>.
-It does use some shell wizardry to optimise - which we'll get onto in a moment.
+It does use some shell wizardry to optimise - which we’ll get onto in a moment.

 # Optimising Statuslines

 As with anything your computer does, it requires processing power - CPU, RAM, and battery are all used.
 The more it does, the more it will use.

-This will normally only be noticeable in exceptional circumstances, but, if it's there to optimise, why not optimise it?
+This will normally only be noticeable in exceptional circumstances, but, if it’s there to optimise, why not optimise it?

 Take this line to infer VPN status for example: